ourongxing/web-printer/packages/zhihu/README.md

    */
   url: string
   /**
-   * when artical list page have much articals, you can set maxPages to limit, especially endless loading.
+   * When artical list page have much articals, you can set maxPages to limit, especially endless loading.
    */
   maxPages?: number
   /**
-   * when artical list page have paginations, you can set threads to speed up fetch articals url.
+   * When artical list page have paginations, you can set threads to speed up fetch articals url.
    * @default 1
    */
   threads?: number
   /**
-   * interval of each scroll
+   * Interval of each scroll
    * @default 500
    * @unit ms
    */